lbagic/web.client.js/docs/guide/overview.md

 Application layer that handles calling external services (all outside communication goes through this layer).

+Api and external services are placed here.

 ## Store (vuex)

 A system for managing global application state.

 Most of the business logic lives here.

 ## Utils

-A collection of useful utilities for tackling various problems.
+A collection of useful utilities for tackling common problems.

 Notable mentions: